-- Subsection (2) categorizes the preferences as intended to provide tax relief to certain businesses or individuals as noted in RCW 82.32.808(2)(e). - Subsection (3) states the specific public policy objective is to reduce the costs associated with providing child care for children up to age 12. - Subsection (4) notes if a review finds the costs of providing child care and education are reduced, then the Legislature intends to extend the expiration date.
+- Subsection (2) categorizes the preferences as intended to provide tax relief to certain businesses or individuals as noted in RCW 82.32.808(2)(e). - Subsection (3) states the specific public policy objective is to reduce the costs associated with providing child care for children up to age 12 by extending the B&O tax exemption for child care services. - Subsection (4) notes if a review finds the costs of providing child care and education are reduced, then the Legislature intends to extend the expiration date.